-We have limited funds for summer semesters.
-Students who have remaining Pell Grant Funds, will automatically be awarded for the summer.
-Students who did not receive a full-time (12 credits/semester) award for the fall and spring semesters, will have remaining Pell Grant Funds.
-Students who decide to attend this summer and want to be considered for a student loan, will need to complete the Federal Direct Student Loan Form for Summer 2019.
-The loan request can be found on our website at http://tncc.edu/admissions/forms.
-Our forms are located at the Financial Aid tab.
-The priority date to submit summer loan applications is Friday, April 26, 2019.
-If submitting loan requests after this date, students will need to have an alternate plan to pay, as we cannot guarantee that loan requests will be processed by the tuition due date of May 3, 2019.
+We have limited funds for the summer semester.
+Students who have remaining Pell Grant Funds will automatically be awarded for the summer.
+Students who did not receive a full-time (12 or more credits) award for the fall and spring semesters, will have remaining Pell Grant Funds.
+Students who decide to attend this summer and want to be considered for a student loan, will need to complete the Federal Direct Student Loan Form for summer.
+The loan request can be found on Student Forms website under Financial Aid Forms.

-- Please let us know if you have attended another institution during the 2018-2019 financial aid year as it may affect your eligibility for grants and loans.
+- Please let us know if you have attended another institution during the academic year as it may affect your eligibility for grants and loans.

 - Register for classes as soon as possible to ensure getting the best schedule of classes.

-- Registering for all of the summer 2019 classes during the 10-week, and 8-weeks sessions is encouraged.
+- Registering for all of your summer classes during the 10-week, and 8-weeks sessions is encouraged.
 This will allow us to process refunds in a timely manner.
-Selecting 5-week w or Dynamic dated classes could delay refunds.
+Selecting 5-week or Dynamic dated classes could delay refunds.

 - To avoid waiting in line at the bookstore, we strongly urge students to use the online service available at the bookstore.
-Students can use their financial aid up to $650 to purchase their books and supplies, and can charge the shipping up to $19.99 to their financial aid.
+Students can use their financial aid up to $850 to purchase their books and supplies and can charge the shipping up to $19.99 to their financial aid.

 Return of Title IV Funds When a Student Withdraws